Getting a Christmas gift from your employer? There may be tax implications

 Cloud-based solutions give employers more flexibility to process payroll anytime from anywhere – therefore it is easier for employers to keep track of benefits and quickly process these taxable benefits for the tax to be calculated correctly.

-Yolandi Esterhuizen, registered tax practitioner & Director: Product Compliance, Sage Africa & Middle East
+Yolandi Esterhuizen is a registered tax practitioner & Director of Product Compliance at Sage Africa & Middle East